Parachutes (Coldplay album): Music and style

 Coldplay performing "Don't Panic" in the 2005 Twisted Logic Tour.

 Champion has explained that Nelson's production style was liberating and allowed the band to feel at ease during the recording of Parachutes (many songs from the album often featured slow tempos).
 The ensuing album was "a record's worth of moody and atmospheric tunes".
 As a nod to the moods created by the album, Champion has compared the song lyrics to the 1972 song "Perfect Day" by American rock singer-songwriter Lou Reed, stating that the "lyrics are beautiful and they're really, really happy, but the music is really, really sad.
 It's that kind of thing, where you can create [differing] moods through the music and lyrics".

-Parachutes was recognised to have an alternative rock, indie rock, and post-Britpop, with some stylistic comparisons being made to contemporaries such as Radiohead and Travis.
+Parachutes was recognised to have an alternative rock, indie rock, and post-Britpop sound, with some stylistic comparisons being made to contemporaries such as Radiohead and Travis.
 In fact, a few critics have suggested that the album's commercial success was due in part to a portion of Radiohead's audience being alienated by the band's experimental and more electronic-influenced Kid A album.